NotNorom/discord-banner-bot/README.md

 ### /help
 `/help <COMMAND>`

 Display a help message.
-If COMMAND is provided, display help about that command.
+If `COMMAND` is provided, display help about that command.

 _Command can only be run by anyone._

 ### /start_for_guild
 `/start_for_guild [GUILD_ID] [CHANNEL_ID] <INTERVAL> <START_AT> <MESSAGE_LIMIT>`

 Same as `/start` but a server can be specified.
 This allows to start the bot for servers without the user being in the server.
+This is just for bot owners and intended for debugging purposes.

+_Command can only be run by bot owners._

+### /stop_for_guild
+`/stop_for_guild [GUILD_ID] `

+Same as `/stop` but a server can be specified.
+This allows to stop the bot for servers without the user being in the server.
 This is just for bot owners and intended for debugging purposes.

 _Command can only be run by bot owners._